ThrowTheSwitch/Ceedling/README.md

 ## The basics

-### Local installation
+### Local installation from the RubyGems repository

 1. Install [Ruby].
 (Only Ruby 3+ supported.)
-1. Install Ceedling.
-All supporting frameworks are included.
+1. Install the Ceedling gem from the RubyGems repository.
+All supporting frameworks are included and this style of installation installs dependencies as well.
    ```shell
    > gem install ceedling
    ```